sodascience/websweep/README.md

 ## Installation (LOCAL - SCRIPT)

 Package can also be used as a script without installation.
-Do make sure that poetry is installed (```pip install poetry```) and to either restart your pc or add poetry to your PATH variables

 ```bash
 cd ~/home/[wherever the folder is located]/corporate_scraper